-This track teaches the researcher to use cutting-edge technology to create new agents for specific biological targets.
-The college is admitting only students seeking PhDs at this time.
+This track trains the future drug discovery research professional to employ cutting-edge technology to create new molecular therapeutics that engage specific biological targets underlying human diseases.
+The college is accepting applications only for students seeking PhDs at this time.

 Pharmacology & Toxicology

-This track teaches students to determine mechanisms of action for pharmaceuticals and identify adverse effects of chemicals such as drugs, industrial chemicals and environmental pollutants.
-The college is admitting only students seeking PhDs; we currently are not accepting applications for MS degrees.
+This track teaches students to determine mechanisms of action for pharmaceuticals, identify potential drug targets, and define adverse effects of chemicals such as drugs, industrial chemicals and environmental pollutants.
+The college is accepting applications only for students seeking PhDs at this time.

 Pharmaceutics & Pharmacokinetics

+Pharmaceutics deals with the design and development of pharmaceutical dosage forms.
 This track trains future scientists to create formulations to optimally control the bioavailability of pharmaceuticals.
-The college is admitting only students seeking PhDs at this time.
+The college is accepting applications only for students seeking PhDs at this time.
 We are currently not accepting applications for Pharmacokinetics.

 Health & Pharmaceutical Outcomes

 This track trains the student to critically analyze the impact and outcomes of pharmaceutical products and services within health care systems.
-The college is admitting students seeking either an MS or a PhD degree.
+The college accepts applications for students seeking a MS or PhD degree every other odd year.

 About Our Students